Vital Records Online

 Order with confidence

-Learn how to order Arizona Death Certificates from the Arizona Department of Health Services (ADHS).
+Learn how to order Arizona Death Certificate from the Arizona Department of Health Services (ADHS).
 The standard processing time is currently 4 to 5 weeks.
 The state fee for a certified copy of a death record is $20.00 per copy.
 Authorized individuals, such as the certificate holder, immediate family members, and authorized third parties, can request a certificate.

 You can now order an Arizona death certificate through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Arizona DHS for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the Arizona Department of Health Services by following the specific steps and meeting certain requirements.
-The office provides access to death certificates for all counties in the state.
+The office provides access to death certificate for all counties in the state.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO